Buy all new Now-Again releases and your old favorites in all formats at our new webstore at Rappcats.

 Previously unreleased and unheard 1970 album by James Brown’s backing band the JB’s, led by Bootsy Collins.
-Release date: “Black Friday,” 11.28.
-Limited to 3000 pieces – vinyl only.
-Preorder now!
+Out NOW.

 In 1970 James Brown perfectly captured a definitive moment in modern music when he called Bootsy Collins into the studio to record the tracks that would be These Are The J.B.’s, a title given to a King Records test-press LP that was never released, and only rumored to exist.